A Message from the Dean of the School of Education

 How do we make this happen?

 We have created a diverse set of student-centered programs that address the needs of 21st century learners.
-We have created partnerships with local schools, businesses, and government and community agencies so that we can work collaboratively to develop high-quality programs for our students.
+We have created strategic partnerships with local schools, businesses, and government and community agencies so that we can work collaboratively to develop high-quality programs for our students.

 Our two departments, graduate and undergraduate, specialize in meeting the needs of learners in various stages of life.
 As you browse our site you will find the details of all of our programs, certificates, and endorsements.